 Killing Your Startup on a Thursday Night.
 Squash: The open-source bug-smashing tool.
 Delivering Technology.
 The Six Networking Secrets Of Silicon Valley's Superconnector.
 Business: What are the top five most important lessons learned in Business school.
 Instagram's Mike Krieger Shares How To Do Better Product Design.
 App and mobile design has come a long way in the past few years, with many popular services shifting their focus more towards to improving the way their apps look.

-Or faster.
-In the past twelve months, Ruby on Rails programmers built more than a million apps on top of Heroku, a platform that allows coders to save drastic amounts of development time.
+How To Thrive In The Free-Product Economy.
 Contact Details.
 Schafer: Cash in the bank makes risk easier to stomach.
 Think about how an entrepreneur's behavior would change if the company had $1 million in the bank.

 "We are testing a new format for comments on Page posts," Facebook said in a statement to Mashable.
 "As part of this test, the most engaging comments appear higher up.
-You will also be able to reply to individual comments as well as the original post. "' SEE ALSO: Facebook Testing Sound Notifications.
 Themes, Insights and Advanced Landing PagesLaunchRock.
 The goal at LaunchRock is to build an audience for your product, startup or idea as easily as possible, so we’re introducing a completely redesigned experience that does just that.